 I started my visit with the Changing of the Guards at Syntagma Square.
 If you’re around on a Sunday, you should check out the 11am ceremony!

-After attending the ceremony I went to A for Athens.
-This is a rooftop bar with view over Monastiraki Square and the Acropolis.
-I love to go there before exploring the city so I have an idea where to go and where everything is.
-You can see a lot of the sites from there and make a plan where to go next.
+Afterwards, I went to A for Athens – a rooftop bar with view over Monastiraki Square and the Acropolis.
+It’s a great place to go before exploring the city to get a perspective and make a plan for your day!

-From the Acropolis you can walk into Plaka, which is Athens’ oldest neighbourhood.
-It’s one of these areas with lots of little streets, shops and nice restaurants.
-I went to the Stairs of Plaka, which is my favourite street.
-You can get Greek food and drinks there for a normal price and there’s always a great atmosphere.
+From the Acropolis I walked to Plaka, Athens’ oldest neighbourhood.
+It has lots of little streets, shops, and nice restaurants.
+I went to my favourite street, Stairs of Plaka, where you can get amazing Greek food & drinks for decent prices!

-After visiting these places I went to Monastiraki flea market, which is right next to the hostel.
-Even though the name says it’s a flea market, it’s actually a normal street with a lot of souvenir shops.
-I bought some really cool souvenirs for my friends and family (sometimes I can be such a tourist) and said goodbye to my favourite city!
+To complete my visit, I went to Monastiraki flea market next to the hostel.
+Though the name states flea market, it’s actually a normal street with lots of shops.
+I bought some cool souvenirs for my friends and family and said goodbye to my favourite city!